-You could be considered for resective surgery if:
+You could be considered for resective surgery if

-Your seizures arise from one localised area of the brain.
+your seizures arise from one localised area of the brain

-Your ability to function normally would not be affected by operating on this area of the brain, and the surgeon can get to this area without causing further damage to any other parts of the brain.
+your ability to function normally would not be affected by operating on this area of the brain, and the surgeon can get to this area without causing further damage to any other parts of the brain

-You have a good chance of becoming seizure free after surgery.
+you have a good chance of becoming seizure free after surgery

-You do not have any other medical problems that would make you unsuitable for surgery.
+you do not have any other medical problems that would make you unsuitable for surgery.

 Benefits of resective surgery

-The risks of resective surgery
+Risks of resective surgery

 Alternatives to surgery

 If surgery is not suitable, your condition will continue to be managed by medication.
-The consultant neurologist in the epilepsy surgery team is experienced in managing people’s medication and may be able to suggest changes to improve the control of your seizures.
+The consultant neurologist in the epilepsy surgery team is experienced in managing medication and may be able to suggest changes to improve the control of your seizures.
 However, it is worth remembering that with each new medication, the chances of your seizures becoming completely controlled becomes less.

 Issues to think about